E-commerce

 Summary

 An effective store locator combines Shopify configuration (locations, local pickup), data exposed by the Storefront API (locations, storeAvailability), browser geolocation with consent, and optionally geocoding via a map provider.
-Plan fallback flows, proper accessibility, and recurring maintenance of opening hours.
+Plan for fallback paths, proper accessibility, and recurring maintenance of opening hours.
 Specialized apps remain an alternative if you are not deploying custom development.

 FAQ